MoonPoet/xaprb-src/content/blog/2006/how-to-analyze-innodb-mysql-locks.md

 Start innotop and use the "T" key to enter InnoDB Transaction mode, if it's not already in that mode.
 You will see a list of transactions.
 Next, make the "Locks," "Tbl Used," and "Tbl Lck" columns visible.
 Press the "c" key to activate the "choose columns" dialog.

-Now sort transactions with locks to the top by pressing the "s" key and choosing "lock\_structs" as the sort column.
+Now sort transactions with locks to the top by pressing the "s" key and choosing `lock_structs` as the sort column.
 You may need to press the "r" key afterwards to reverse the sort order if they go to the bottom instead.
-Alternatively, you can use the "w" key to add a filter on the "lock\_structs" column, such as "[1-9]" to match only rows where the column isn't zero (this is a handy filter to add in general, just so you can see how many transactions have locks).
+Alternatively, you can use the "w" key to add a filter on the `lock_structs` column, such as "[1-9]" to match only rows where the column isn't zero (this is a handy filter to add in general, just so you can see how many transactions have locks).

 When you have a very busy server it can really help to hide all the transactions without locks.